Child Custody & International Abduction: The Hague Convention in Brazil

 - Restraining orders — The court may order the alienating parent to cease the harmful behavior

-- Fines & attorney fees — The alienating parent may be ordered to pay the other parent’s legal costs
+- Fines and attorney fees — The alienating parent may be ordered to pay the other parent’s legal costs

 - Psychological evaluation — Both parents and the child may undergo evaluation

-Before a custody dispute is fully resolved, a parent may seek emergency relief:
+Before a custody dispute is fully resolved, a parent may seek emergency relief.
+Brazilian procedural law offers several urgent mechanisms.

 - Imminent harm or danger — The child faces risk from the other parent or circumstances